thaikolja/rapidgator-downloader/README.md

 # Rapidgator Downloader

-This command line tool lets you download files from [rapidgator.net]() with your premium account using one line.
-It is meant for web servers (SSH required) to increase download speed and avoid timeouts.
+This command line tool (CLI) lets you download files from [rapidgator.net](https://rapidgator.net/account/registration/ref/4773870) with your premium account using one line.
+It is meant for web servers (SSH required) to **increase download speed and avoid timeouts**.
 Before running, please read below.

+>**To avoid any misunderstandings: This tool requires an active rapidgator.net premium account.
+Without it, this tool is not for you.**

 ## 🔧 Requirements